-Both parents must execute and sign the passport application, form DS-11, in person before the authorized consular personnel, either at the Embassy, Consulate General, or at a Consular Agency.
+Both parents must execute and sign the passport application, form DS-11 (Complete Application Online), in person before the authorized consular personnel, either at the Embassy, Consulate General, or at a Consular Agency.

 The child must also be present at the time of the passport application.

 The child’s original birth certificate, showing the parents’ names, must be presented each time.
 Both parents will have to present valid photo identification documents (passport or Spanish DNI or resident card).
 Please bring one photocopy of each document you submit (parent’s ids, child’s birth certificate, and/or custody document).
 The fee for each photocopy made in the Consular Section is $1 or the Euro equivalent.

 One 2” x 2” (5x5cm) color photographs, full face looking forward, (no plastic photos accepted), taken within the last 6 months with a light, plain background, size as shown below.
 Applicants may not wear sunglasses, hats, hair bands or anything on their heads.

 If there are extraordinary circumstances and both parents cannot submit the application together, for example if one parent is not present in country, the absent parent must submit a DS-3053 Statement of Consent form notarized in the United States or at a U.S. embassy, consulate, or consular agency.
 Please see this page for a list of consular agencies in Spain.
 The form can be downloaded here as a PDF.
 The parent must present an appropriate identity document, as well as provide a photocopy of the same identity document at the time the DS-3053 form is executed before a notary.
 To schedule an appointment at U.S. Embassy Madrid for this service, please see this page.

 If a single parent has sole custody of the